 We will assist you to purchase any materials you require from a local art supplies store.

 Our local guide (concierge) service can inform you of tailored activities that your travelling companion can undertake.Your hosts will also be able to assist you with the restaurant recommendations and grocery needs.
 You need not book any activities before leaving home but where numbers are limited it may be advisable.

 At the end of the first day of the Art Class, you and your companion will be invited to attend a pre-dinner welcome drinks event when we will inform you further of the optional activities that are available.
 Some of these are already mentioned in the Newsletter page on our website and are available upon request from our Local Guide.
 Subject to availability they are likely to include:

 - Walking tour of Todi landmarks art and museums

 - Opera/music concerts, and more…

-Just outside the Town walls there are a couple of good supermarkets that have a fantastic range of fresh food – yogurt, fresh fruit & veg, milk coffee tea etc.
+Just outside the Town walls there are a couple of good supermarkets (Conad) that have a fantastic range of fresh food – yogurt, fresh fruit & veg, milk coffee tea etc.

 There are several good airlines available through to Rome (or Milan but Rome is much closer) with just one stop from Australia such as: Qantas, Virgin Australia, Singapore, Emirates, Thai, Etihad, Cathay and Qatar.
 A good way to find the best price is via a ‘flight finder’ service such as: